The Dream of Portofino

 Parking: Required for cars inside the silos.
 Cost during the season € 7,50 / h.

-Underwater: Christ of the Abysses at a depth of 17 meters in the San Fruttuoso bay.
+Underwater: Christ of the Abysses at a depth of 17 meters in the San Fruttuoso Bay.
 Amazing!

 With your dog: Required dogs on a leash.
 They are very welcome.

-Good to know: We have Newsstand, Pharmacy, Police, Post Office, Yacht Club, a Park, ATM, and Captaincy.
+Good to know: We have a Newsstand, Pharmacy, Police, Post Office, Yacht Club, a Park, ATM, and Captaincy.

 Toilets: They are in the square of parking on arrival.
 There are also at the end of Molo Umberto I. Pier at the right.